TheHermes/TheHermes/README.md

 - 👋 Hi, I’m @TheHermes
 - 👀 I’m interested in maps
-- 🌱 I’m currently learning JavaScript and C#
+- 🌱 I’m currently learning PHP, C & C++
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me here or on the hivemind